How Rush’s Self-Titled Debut Pointed to Bigger Things

 Unsurprisingly, Rush initially found few supporters in the Canadian record business.
 “Canadian companies are only interested in immediate money and hits,” argued Lee in a later interview.
 “They try to mold you into a commercial band and they’re afraid to invest in a band for the long run.”
 Added Lifeson, “I’d hate to see what would have happened to Pink Floyd or Uriah Heep, had they started in Canada.
 The companies would have said they were too heavy and needed to commercialize, and they probably wouldn’t have gotten any airplay on the radio.”

-Rather than sign with an existing label, Rush created their own, Moon Records, and pressed a few thousand copies of their debut.
-Without the benefit of major-label distribution, breaking into radio and retail markets proved a difficult proposition, but the band’s hard-touring work ethic helped them gain a foothold in a number of markets where they might not otherwise have stood a chance — Cleveland, for example, where WMMS DJ Donna Halper famously made the ‘Rush’ cut ‘Working Man’ a cult hit and helped bring Rush to the attention of Mercury Records.
+Rather than sign with an existing label, Rush created their own — Moon Records — and pressed a few thousand copies of their debut.
+Without the benefit of major-label distribution, breaking into radio and retail markets proved a difficult proposition.
+Still, the band’s hard-touring work ethic helped them gain a foothold in a number of markets where they might not otherwise have stood a chance — Cleveland, for example.
+There, WMMS DJ Donna Halper famously made the Rush cut “Working Man” a cult hit and helped bring Rush to the attention of Mercury Records.

 In an interview with RushTrader, Halper reflected on the environment at the station at the time, revealing that — like many Rush fans in later years — she felt like an outsider, and took solace in Rush’s music.